Oligosaccharide nomenclature: Oligosaccharides

 These systematic names are quite useful in that they provide information about the structure of the oligosaccharide.
 They do require a lot of space, however, so abbreviated forms are used when possible.
 In these abbreviated forms, the names of the monosaccharide units are shortened to their corresponding three-letter abbreviations, followed by p for pyranose or f for furanose ring structures, with the abbreviated aglyconic alcohol placed at the end of the name.
-Using this system, the previous example would have the abbreviated name α-L-Fucp-(1→3)-[α-D-Galp-(1→4)]-α-D-Glcp-(1→3)-α-D-GalpOAll.General Formula_Cn+1(H2o)n..
-Structure Formula..C12'H22'O11.
+Using this system, the previous example would have the abbreviated name α-L-Fucp-(1→3)-[α-D-Galp-(1→4)]-α-D-Glcp-(1→3)-α-D-GalpOAll (General formula: $\ce{C}_{n+1}\ce{(H2O)}_n$. structure formula C12H22O11).

 Polysaccharides

 Polysaccharides are considered to be polymers of monosaccharides containing ten or more monosaccharide residues.
 Polysaccharides have been given trivial names that reflect their origin.
 Two common examples are cellulose, a main component of the cell wall in plants, and starch, a name derived from the Anglo-Saxon stercan, meaning to stiffen.

 To name a polysaccharide composed of a single type of monosaccharide, that is a homopolysaccharide, the ending “-ose” of the monosaccharide is replaced with “-an”.
 For example, a glucose polymer is named glucan, a mannose polymer is named mannan, and a galactose polymer is named galactan.
 When the glycosidic linkages and configurations of the monosaccharides are known, they may be included as a prefix to the name, with the notation for glycosidic linkages preceding the symbols designating the configuration.
 The following example will help illustrate this concept: